mendix/docs/content/en/docs/appstore/modules/mendix-mini-surveys.md

 We recommend you to use only one Mini Survey widget per page.
 If you are experimenting, enable the **TEST_MODE** constant.

-If you app uses a master layout page and many child pages.
+If your app uses a master layout page and many child pages.
 You can place one Mini Survey widget on the master layout page and then use multiple **ShowSurvey_OnAction** or **ShowSurvey_UsingDataView** nanoflows actions to trigger the survey to show.

 ### 4.5 What Are the Survey Opt-Out Rules? {#survey-rules}